Information for Faculty Mentors

 Review a Draft

-Students are strongly encouraged to work with their faculty advisor on their proposal, attend a Proposal Writing Workshop run by the URO (dates available on our main page,) and to meet with the Undergraduate Research Office Director or Associate Directors at least once prior to submitting a SURG or SURG/CW proposal to review a draft.
+Students are strongly encouraged to work with their faculty mentor on their proposal, attend a Proposal Writing Workshop run by the URO (dates available on our main page,) and to meet with the Undergraduate Research Office Director or Associate/Assistant Directors at least once prior to submitting a SURG or SURG/CW proposal to review a draft.